 So they prepared, unashamed of the fact that the postgraduate job might be a lowly one that didn't require a college degree at all.

 So, Jeremy of Long Island isn't the first to worry about getting a job after graduation.
 It's a senior tradition for brooding.
-It's not
+It's not new.

 At one point in recent years, thousands of people with bachelor's degrees opted for grad school because they couldn't get jobs.
 It's not a phenomenon of this economy we're in right now -- it happens perennially.